alistairjkho/DataScience/MachineLearning/K-Means Clustering/README.md

 This folder consists of 3 python jupyter notebooks which explores the K-Means clustering machine learning algorithm.

-The most comprehensive notebook is the 'K Means Clustering - TwTim.ipynb', which is a tutorial based on the Tech With Tim's YouTube Channel which looks at predicting numbers 0 to 9 from an image dataset using K Means Clustering.
+The most comprehensive notebook is the '**K Means Clustering - TwTim.ipynb**', which is a tutorial based on the Tech With Tim's YouTube Channel which looks at predicting numbers 0 to 9 from an image dataset using K Means Clustering.
 The notebook will cover:

 * Importing the data
 * Fitting the model